23 PPC Formulas Everyone Should Know

 Revenue / Impressions = revenue per Impression

-A conversion on one campaign can very different to another campaign depending on what is being sold.
-Average Order Value shows the average amount that is spent when a conversion occurs.
+The value of a conversion on one campaign can be very different to another campaign, depending on what is being sold.
+Average Order Value (or AOV), shows the average amount that is spent when a conversion occurs.
 The AOV calculation is relatively simple as long as you have a process in place to track the revenue from your PPC ads.

 Revenue / Conversions = AOV